 The Restricted Information Form is required if the document you are filing is restricted or has restricted information.
 It is up to you to review your documents closely for information that is restricted.
 Determining what is and is not restricted can be difficult.
 This page lists some of the most common situations when you may need to complete the form.

-Note: The form is not required in Baltimore City or Prince George’s County.
-If your case is in one of these counties, do not complete the form.
+Note: The form is not required in Baltimore City.
+If your case is in Baltimore City, do not complete the form.
 Additionally, you are not required to complete the form for cases that are always kept private by the courts.
 These are:

 - Emergency Evaluations;